mainmatter/ember-simple-auth/README.md

 });
 ```

+**If you set the authorizer to authorizer:application** you need to create an `authorizers/application.js` inside your application (app/authorizers/applications.js).
+See the following section on implementing a custom authorizer.

 #### Implementing a custom Authorizer

 Besides the option to use one of the predefined authorizers from the extension